home-assistant/home-assistant.io/source/_components/pcal9535a.markdown

 ha_iot_class: Local Polling
 ---

 The `pcal9535a` integration is the base for all related pcal9535a platforms in Home Assistant.
-There is no setup needed for the integration itself, for the platforms please check their corresponding sections.
+There is no setup needed for the integration itself, for the platforms, please check their corresponding sections.

 One of the use cases is [Seeed studio Raspberry Pi Relay Board](http://wiki.seeedstudio.com/Raspberry_Pi_Relay_Board_v1.0/).

-For more details about the PCAL9535A I2C I/O port expander you can find its datasheet here: [PCAL9535A](https://www.nxp.com/docs/en/data-sheet/PCAL9535A.pdf).
+For more details about the PCAL9535A I2C I/O port expander, you can find its datasheet here: [PCAL9535A](https://www.nxp.com/docs/en/data-sheet/PCAL9535A.pdf).

 ## Binary Sensor

 The `pcal9535a` binary sensor platform allows you to read sensor values from the I/O pins of your [PCAL9535A I2C I/O expander](https://www.nxp.com/products/interfaces/ic-spi-serial-interface-devices/ic-general-purpose-i-o/low-voltage-16-bit-ic-bus-i-o-port-with-interrupt-and-agile-i-o:PCAL9535A).

-The pin numbers are from 0 to 15 where: 0-7 correspond to port P0 (P0_0 - P0_7) and 8-15 to port P1 (P1_0 - P1_7).
+The pin numbers are from 0 to 15, where: 0-7 corresponds to port P0 (P0_0 - P0_7) and 8-15 to port P1 (P1_0 - P1_7).

 ### Configuration